Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros

 \emph{\textbf{Varying $\boldsymbol{\alpha}$}}.
 Figure~\ref{fig:varying_alpha} presents the average relative errors of estimators using the three methods as a function of $\alpha$, which also influences the number of true zeros in the data tensors.
-We see that for fixed values of $\beta$ (in this case $\beta=0.1$), as $\alpha$ increases, there is very little difference in average relative errors between estimators computing using the \emph{Oracle} and \emph{ZTP} methods, despite no change in the factor $\kappa$.
+We see that for fixed values of $\beta$ (in this case $\beta=0.1$), as $\alpha$ increases, there is very little difference in average relative errors between estimators computing using the \emph{Oracle} and \emph{ZTP} methods.
 These results are due to the fact that as $\alpha$ increases, the probability of generating true zeros in the data tensors decreases.
 Thus, with fewer true zeros, the differences between these methods are diminished.

 \emph{\textbf{Varying $\boldsymbol{I}$}}.
 Figure~\ref{fig:varying_dimensions} presents the average relative errors of estimators using the three methods for values of $I \in \{50, 200\}$, which represents smaller and much larger dimension sizes than those required for the results in Theorem~\ref{simplethm}.
 For the results presented here, $\beta=1$ and $\alpha=2.5$.
 Recall that when $N=3$ and $R=5$, we require that $I \geq 82$ for the results in Theorem~\ref{simplethm} to hold.
 We see that when this requirement is not satisfied---e.g., when $I=50$---the average relative errors are worse than expected, with rapid increases as $|\Omega|/I^N \to 0$.
-Alternatively, as $I$ increases well above the minimum value required to support the conclusions of Theorem~\ref{simplethm}---e.g., when $I=200$, we see that both the \emph{Oracle} and \emph{ZTP} methods produce even better results in terms of average relative errors for the estimators computed.
+Alternatively, as $I$ increases well above the minimum value required to support the conclusions of Theorem~\ref{simplethm}---e.g., when $I=200$---we see that both the \emph{Oracle} and \emph{ZTP} methods produce even better results in terms of average relative errors for the estimators computed.
 Since the relative errors in Theorem~\ref{simplethm} are functions of $I$ for fixed values of $\beta$, $\alpha$, $N$, $R$, and $|\Omega|$, these results indicate good agreement between theory and practice.